- Can ABCpdf convert my Microsoft Office documents to PDF?

 - Log on as Administrator.
 Because the code in the test cases is run as the logged on user you are bypassing any permissions issues which may exist in ASP.

 - Assuming the base test case works then you need to try a different URL.
-Try one on the web (e.g. http://www.google.com) but do first ensure that you can browse to that URL using IE on the same machine as you're running ABCpdf on.
-You should see the same content in IE as you do in your output PDF.
+Try one on the web (e.g. http://www.google.com) but do first ensure that you can browse to that URL using Google Chrome on the same machine as you are running ABCpdf on.
+You should see the same content in Chrome as you do in your output PDF.
 If not, please contact us describing exactly what you've done and sending us the URL and the incorrect output PDF.

 - If you are using the Gecko engine then install Firefox on this machine and repeat this same test.
 As well as viewing the URL you should also print it to PDF or XPS and look at that output.
 This is necessary because the Gecko engine may use different stylesheets for different media types and so screen and print output may be quite different.

-- Assuming your web based URL works then try the URL you're using in your code - the actual page you want to render.
+- Assuming your web based URL works then try the URL you are using in your code - the actual page you want to render.
 See what kind of output you get.

 If the output is correct then copy the exact same code to an ASP page and try it.
 Any difference between the operation of the code under ASP and in the test cases will be due to permissions issues.
 See this support page for how to resolve permissions issues.